translate/pootle/docs/features/using_pootle_fs.rst

 has not yet been created in the Pootle database), and stores with no file (the file has been removed from the filesystem).

-Pootle FS works in two stages:
+Pootle FS works in these stages:

 1. Actions are staged.
 An action is chosen to resolve each issue.
 2. The system is synchronized.
 The staged action are actually performed.

-Files that have not being synced yet are untracked, and thus they need to be explicitly staged.
-Files previously synced are tracked, and thus automatically staged when any changes.
-In case of conflict (changes both in disk and Pootle) it is also necessary to manually stage these to resolve which version should prevail.
+Files that have never been synced are untracked, and thus they need to be explicitly staged.
+Files previously synced are tracked, and thus automatically staged if there are any changes.
+In the case of conflicts (changes both on disk and in Pootle) it is also necessary to manually stage these to resolve which version should prevail.

-When staging changed items it is possible to specify specific stores or files, or groups of them using the ``-P`` and ``-p`` options.
-It is also possible to limit which staged actions are performed by using these same options on the :djadmin:`sync` command.
+When staging it is possible to specify specific stores or files, or groups of them using the ``-P`` and ``-p`` options.
+It is also possible to limit which staged actions are executed by using these same options on the :djadmin:`sync` command.

 .. _using_pootle_fs#sync_tracked: